paulenriquez/open-webui-config/settings-admin/Interface.md

   - **Perspective:** Write from a passive, third-person perspective.

   - **Length:** Keep the title as short and concise as possible:
-    - **Primary Goal:** The title must be a concise summary that fits well within the title bar (as mentioned in the context).
     - Aim for 1-5 words as a heuristic for English.
 Some languages naturally require more words to express a concept concisely.
 You may exceed 5 words if the language's natural phrasing demands it.
 However, the title must still be the **shortest possible, clear summary** of the topic.

   - **Abbreviations:** Abbreviate when possible, while still maintaining the required tone: